Believe it or not, there isn’t a consensus on how old the game of football is.

 Home team: Burnley F.C.

 Turf Moor is the 9th oldest football stadium in the UK.
-It is still regularly used in professional football matches and has a seating capacity of over 20,000.
-The stadium witnessed a record attendance of more than 50,000 people back in 1924.
+It is still regularly used for professional football matches and has a seating capacity of over 20,000.
+In 1924, the stadium recorded the biggest attendance with over 50,000 fans watching the game.

 Read about the ups & downs of the stadium here.